 In 1982 the left-wing Mauritius Militant Movement (MMM) came to power, and Anerood Jugnauth became prime minister.
 The following year a split in the MMM led Jugnauth to form the Mauritius Socialist Movement (MSM).
 Jugnauth headed a series of coalition governments.
 In 1992, Mauritius became a republic, with Cassam Uteem as its first president.
 In 1995, Navinchandra Ramgoolam, son of the former prime minister, and a Labor-led coalition came to power after defeating Jugnauth in a landslide, but in Sept., 2000, Jugnauth and an MSM-MMM coalition returned to power in a similar landslide.

 President Uteem resigned in 2002; Karl Offmann was elected by the national assembly to succeed him.
 In Sept., 2003, Jugnauth resigned and his MMM coalition partner, Paul Bérenger, became prime minister.
 Bérenger became the first person not of Indian descent to hold the post.
 The following month Offman was succeeded as president by Jugnauth.
-In the July, 2005, national assembly elections, Ramgoolam's Labor-led Social Alliance won a majority of the seats, and he became prime minister; he and his coalition were returned to power in the May, 2010, elections, but in 2011 and 2014 coalition partners of the Labor party withdrew from the government.
+In the July, 2005, national assembly elections, Ramgoolam's Labor-led Social Alliance won a majority of the seats, and he became prime minister.
+He and his coalition were returned to power in the May, 2010, elections, but in 2011 and 2014 coalition partners of the Labor party withdrew from the government.
 Jugnauth resigned in Mar., 2012, to return to active party politics; Rajkeswar Purryag was elected to succeed him in July.
 In Sept., 2014, Labor and MMM agreed to an electoral alliance that would campaign in support of constitutional changes that would split executive powers between a popularly elected president and the prime minister.
 The December elections resulted in a win for the MSM-led coalition, and Jugnauth again became prime minister.